 2. Clear career progression

-3. Boundaries around decision making
+3. Boundaries around decision-making

 The job title defines the decision-making power of any individual.

-Rather than viewing job titles as puzzle pieces that have to be a perfect fit to complete the picture, in a ‘teal’ organization a more suitable metaphor is that of a jazz band.
-Each member is equally skilled in the basics of music, and has mastered an instrument to such an extent that they are able to improvise and respond easily.
+Rather than viewing job titles as puzzle pieces that have to be a perfect fit to complete the picture, in a ‘teal’ organisation, a more suitable metaphor is that of a jazz band.
+Each member is equally skilled in the basics of music and has mastered an instrument to such an extent that they are able to improvise and respond easily.
 The band members complement each other and play together in an aligned, harmonious way.

 Below are the key characteristics in more detail: